Estimated reading time: 10 minutes

-Also, just because your mortgage states you can skip or have a late mortgage payment you must meet certain criteria and conditions before doing this.
+Also, because your mortgage states you can skip or have a late mortgage payment, you must meet certain criteria and conditions before doing this.

-Keep in mind that when you skip a mortgage payment that you are still paying interest on that skipped payment which gets added to your mortgage balance.
+Remember that when you skip a mortgage payment, you are still paying interest on that skipped payment, which gets added to your mortgage balance.

-It is similar to the rolling late payment where you miss a bill payment but only catch up by 1 when you need to pay for 2 so you are always behind.
+It is similar to the rolling late payment, where you miss a bill payment but only catch up by 1 when you need to pay for 2, so you are always behind.

-Ideally, if you don’t need to skip, miss or be late with a mortgage payment, avoid it at all costs.
+Ideally, if you don’t need to skip, miss, or be late with a mortgage payment, avoid it at all costs.

 Can you afford your mortgage payment?

-If the answer is NO, then you need to either look at options to refinance your mortgage or sell your house and move into something affordable that your budget can handle.
+If the answer is NO, you need to either look at options to refinance your mortgage or sell your house and move into something affordable that your budget can handle.

 If you can’t sustain that, then you are in no way ready to be a homeowner.
 That’s just the way it is.

-Granted, homeowners always go through bumps during the life of their mortgage as things happen but being financially prepared is part of the responsibility of owning a home.
+Granted, homeowners always go through bumps during the life of their mortgage as things happen, but being financially prepared is part of the responsibility of owning a home.

-Ideally, saving 6 months of your budget in savings is what I would suggest but a year would be even better.
+Ideally, saving 6 months of your budget in savings is what I would suggest, but a year would be even better.

-Be your own boss and own your financial life by saving like a pro and tucking the worry of financial emergencies away.
+Be your boss and own your financial life by saving like a pro and tucking the worry of financial emergencies away.